GIT Constructions of Compactified Universal Jacobians over Stacks of Stable Maps

 This paper studies compactified universal Jacobians over the stack of stable maps $\overline{\M}_{g,n}(X, \beta)$, along with their analogues involving semistable torsion-free sheaves of rank $r > 1$, where the stability condition is defined using an ample invertible sheaf $\LL_{\UU}$ on the universal curve over $\overline{\M}_{g,n}(X, \beta)$.
 The main result is that these stacks admit projective good moduli spaces which are Geometric Invariant Theory (GIT) quotients, and that variation of GIT (VGIT) applies when the sheaf $\LL_{\UU}$ is varied.

-A lot of recent attention has been given to the study of compactified universal Jacobians over the stack $\overline{\M}_{g,n}$ of $n$-pointed Deligne-Mumford stable curves of genus $g$ (\cite{caporasoneron} \cite{melopicard} \cite{melopicardmarked} \cite{casalainakassvivianilocal} \cite{meloviviani} \cite{melocuj} \cite{casalainakassviviani} \cite{kptheta} \cite{dudin} \cite{holmeskasspagani} \cite{caporasochrist} \cite{kasspagani} \cite{abreupacinitrop} \cite{tropunivjacobian} \cite{paganitommasi}).
+A lot of recent attention has been given to the study of compactified universal Jacobians over the stack $\overline{\M}_{g,n}$ of $n$-pointed Deligne-Mumford stable curves of genus $g$ (\cite{abreupacinitrop} \cite{abreupagani} \cite{bfmv} \cite{caporasoneron} \cite{caporasochrist} \cite{casalainakassvivianilocal} \cite{casalainakassviviani} \cite{dudin} \cite{holmeskasspagani} \cite{kptheta} \cite{kasspagani} \cite{melopicard} \cite{melopicardmarked} \cite{melocuj} \cite{tropunivjacobian} \cite{meloviviani} \cite{paganitommasi}).
 These are compactifications of the stack of all line bundles of a given degree over smooth marked curves whose boundary objects consist of rank one torsion-free sheaves over singular marked stable curves.\footnote{Strictly speaking, the condition that the sheaves in the boundary are simple is also imposed, however we \emph{do not} make this requirement.} These stacks have been successfully used to construct extensions of the universal Abel map from from $\M_{g,n}$ to $\overline{\M}_{g,n}$, which in turn provides one way of defining the \emph{double ramification cycle} on $\overline{\M}_{g,n}$ (for more details on this connection see for instance the introduction of \cite{abreupacini} and the references therein).

-In order to compactify the stack of all line bundles over smooth curves, in practice a stability condition needs to be chosen.
+In order to compactify the stack of all line bundles over smooth curves (or more generally all slope semistable locally free sheaves), in practice a stability condition needs to be chosen.
 One way of doing this is to fix a relatively ample invertible sheaf $\LL_{\UU}$ on the universal curve over $\overline{\M}_{g,n}$ and then require that all torsion-free sheaves in the boundary are Gieseker semistable with respect to $\LL_{\UU}$.
 Melo in \cite{melocuj} proved that if all $\LL_{\UU}$-semistable sheaves are $\LL_{\UU}$-stable then the resulting compactified universal Jacobian admits a projective coarse moduli space.
 Melo's argument makes use of the criterion of Kollár \cite{kollar} to prove that the coarse moduli spaces are projective, and does not address the case where there are strictly $\LL_{\UU}$-semistable sheaves.